globus/globus-compute/docs/endpoints.rst

 Starting an endpoint will perform a registration process with funcX.
 The registration process provides funcX with information regarding the endpoint.
-The endpoint establishes an outbound connection to RabbitMQ to retrieve tasks, send results, and communicate command information.
+The endpoint also establishes an outbound connection to RabbitMQ to retrieve tasks, send results, and communicate command information.
-Note that FuncX RabbitMQ outbound access is to default port 5672 and the endpoint also needs HTTPS 443.
+Thus, the funcX endpoint requires outbound access to the funcX services over HTTPS (port 443) and AMQPS (port 5671).

 Once started, the endpoint uses a daemon process to run in the background.